Home

 #3: Scalable across businesses of all sizes

 It doesn’t matter what size your business is — the double-entry bookkeeping system is a practical way to keep track of business transactions because it grows with you as your business expands.
-Add more asset and expense accounts to the general ledger when you have more asset and expense accounts.
-Adding more accounts would complicate your books if you were using the single-entry system.
+You can always add more asset and expense accounts to your chart of accounts.
+Adding more accounts seriously complicates your books if you use the single-entry system.
 With double-entry, you can expand from your core financial accounts and add subaccounts as needed.

 #4: Prevent fraud through fewer errors